 As developers, we always look for ways to save time on our projects.
-That’s why libraries are created so that we don’t get stuck implementing the same thing over and over again.
-With frontend frameworks like React, it’s easier than ever to share common functionality for different projects.
+This is the primary motivation behind creating libraries; they prevent us from repeatedly implementing identical functions.
+With frontend frameworks like React, sharing common functionality for different projects is easier than ever.

-In this post, I’ll walk you through some of the date picker libraries that I found really useful.
-Note that we’ll only be going through the libraries which have been updated recently.
-This is to ensure it will work on your project without going through a lot of hoops.
+In this post, I’ll walk you through some of the best React date picker libraries that I find useful.
+We will focus on libraries that have been updated recently to ensure they will work on your project without much hassle.

 function provided by Material UI.

-This is the only component in this list that has a clock view.
-This makes it very easy to pick the time in both desktop and mobile views.
+This is the only component in this list that has a clock view, which makes it easy to pick the time in desktop and mobile views.
+Material UI also includes the MUI X library, which provides more complex components for advanced date and time use cases.

-The datetime picker doesn’t come with the core Material UI library so you’ll have to install it with the following command:
+With this library, you can choose between date-fns, dayjs, luxon, or moment as the datetime library for parsing and formatting dates.
+The datetime picker doesn’t come with the core Material UI dependencies, so you’ll have to install those with the following command:

-This is the simplest library among the bunch.
+React DayPicker is the most straightforward library among the bunch.
 Pick this date picker if you’re looking for a lightweight library for your project.
-Don’t be fooled by its size, as it can provide all the common functionalities that date pickers usually need and more.
-Its base style is very simple which makes it easy to customize.
-It comes with its own date utilities for working with dates and localizing them.
-Though you can use your date library of choice if you want to.
+Don’t be fooled by its size; it can provide all the common functionalities that date pickers usually need.
+Its base style is very simple, which makes it easy to customize.
+It also comes with its own date utilities for working with and localizing dates — though you can use the date library of your choosing!

 Once installed, here’s how you can use it:

-Carbon is IBM’s open-source design system.
-It uses IBM’s Design Language as its foundation.
+Carbon is IBM’s open source design system that uses IBM’s Design Language as its foundation.
 It’s pretty much the IBM equivalent of Material Design Guidelines from Google.
-But unlike Material UI which is only available for React, Carbon also supports Vue, Angular, Svelte, and even vanilla JavaScript.
-So if you want to adopt Carbon Design for your next project, then you can use this date picker.
+But unlike Material UI, which is only available for React, Carbon also supports Vue, Angular, Svelte, and even vanilla JavaScript.
+So, if you want to adopt Carbon Design for your next project, then you can use this date picker.
 Otherwise, skip it.

-At its core, it’s a design system so it really gives a huge focus on the consistency of design.
-Things like the alignment of various elements, and how the various states should look is given utmost priority.
+At its core, Carbon is a design system, so it focuses on design consistency.
+Things like the alignment of various elements and how the various states should look are given utmost priority.

 npm install carbon-components carbon-components-react carbon-icons --save